 Undergraduate students must enroll in major lessons through their last semester of the degree time frame (eight semesters for freshmen and the determined number for transfer students).

-Any change to studio assignment must be approved by the Associate Dean for Academic Affairs (see Studio Assignments) and students must earn at least a B- in major lessons (see Academic Standing).
+Any change to studio assignment must be approved by the Director of Undergraduate and Graduate Studies (see Studio Assignments), and students must earn at least a B- in major lessons (see Academic Standing).

 The progress of each student is measured by the major department each year.
-Advancement and assessment are accomplished by an annual departmental examination (a “jury”).
-Every performance major must play a departmental jury for credit by the end of each school year.
-Students majoring in Composition, Computer Music, and Music for New Media students participate in weekly seminars with the entire Composition Department that provide ongoing departmental evaluation for each student.
+Advancement and assessment are accomplished by an annual departmental examination (a “jury” for undergraduate students and a "hearing" for graduate students).
+Every undergraduate performance major must play a departmental jury for credit by the end of each school year.
+Graduate hearings are graded S/U. Students majoring in Composition, Computer Music, and Music for New Media participate in weekly seminars with their entire Department that provide ongoing departmental evaluation for each student.
 Students who perform their bachelor's recitals in their fifth year of study, whether due to being a Dual Degree student or due to slower progress through the degree, will play three juries and one hearing.

 A student who does not play a jury at the end of each academic year or does not earn at least a B- in a jury is not considered to be in good academic standing and will need to replay the jury in the following fall semester.